 VacMaster makes some really cost-effective, powerful and highly-rated vacuum cleaners.
-I scored each one on the eight factors I have to have in a garage vacuum cleaner.
+This contest compares the VacMaster models to one another.
+I scored each contestant on eight features I want in my garage vacuum cleaner.
 The winner achieved an almost perfect score.
-With a cost-effective wheel kit add-on, I found the garage vacuum cleaner winner in the VacMaster VWMB5080101 (formerly VWM510) (Feb.
-2020 Update, the VWM510 is now the VWMB5080101).
+With a cost-effective wheel kit add-on, I found the garage vacuum cleaner winner in the VacMaster VWMB5080101.
+It’s cheap, powerful, and has every feature I want in a garage vacuum.

 Amazon Link: VWM510 Wheel Kit